-If you’ve been in dentistry for as long as I have, you could retire if you had a dollar for every time you heard a patient say some form of “I just think you should take out my teeth and give me a denture.”
-Maybe it only happens in Texas.
+If you’ve been in dentistry for as long as I have, you could retire if you had a dollar for every time you heard a patient say some form of “I think I should just get my teeth taken out and get a denture.”
+Don’t say that only happens in Texas.
 When I poll my audience in a seminar, no matter where I am in the US, there is a portion of people who say this to their provider.
 It’s because the public perception is that dentures replace teeth.
-This statement is accurate but not true.
+This statement is accurate, but not true.
 I know this sounds like an oxymoron.
+Let me explain.

-Often folks with a history of lots of dental treatment or unattractive teeth see the TV ads that show a glowing beautiful smile at a candle light dinner; steak, corn on the cob, salad.
-What it should say is, “she looks great, but she can’t eat.”
-Recognizing we’ve all had patients in our past who were successful wearing a denture or dentures.
-We should also be willing to admit that for years we weren’t as good at helping them understand some critical details.
+Often people with a history of lots of dental treatments or unattractive teeth see the TV ads that show a glowing, beautiful smile at a candlelight dinner- complete with steak, corn on the cob, and salad.
+What it should say is, “she looks great, but she can’t eat!”
+I recognize that we’ve all had patients in our past who were successful wearing a denture or dentures.
+But, we should also be willing to admit that for years we weren’t as good at helping them understand some critical details.
 Details and word pictures that I now teach in my seminars and online learning.
-Most important is that the only reason the bone in their face from nose to chin is there because teeth (and roots) are there.
+Most important is that the only reason the bone in their face from nose to chin is there is because teeth (and roots) are there.
 In other words, dentures replace NO TEETH not YOUR TEETH.
 This is what I share regularly with patients who seem confused about what they will (and will not) have by choosing a treatment plan of only a denture to replace teeth.

 When we use soft skills to create a picture or image with patients in mind, we help them see the possibilities as well as the consequences.
 The truth is I absolutely love being in the role of comprehensive care coordinator in my husband’s dental practice.
-The opportunities I have to share in better detail than ever before, thanks to bone models (we LOVE Salvin Dental for these great tools), implant and tooth models, CT Scans, photographs, videos or whatever and however the patient wants to receive the data.
+There are so many opportunities I have to share in better detail than ever before, thanks to the bone models (we LOVE Salvin Dental for these great tools), implant and tooth models, CT Scans, photographs, videos or whatever and however the patient wants to receive the data.
 Keep in mind that 65% of learning is visual!
 Let’s give our patients a word-picture or image to focus on while they learn the treatment options.

 See you on the road,